pierrebear6/project2-feature-engineering/README.md

 ## Description

 This program is an extension of my previous project 1 (focused on data).
 This project takes refined time series features (of stock candlestick data), most notably SVM classification output as a feature for an RNN model.
+Testing will be done to determine whether or not a classification output variable will improve an RNN model's forecasting accuracy.

 ## Table of Contents